Do I have to major in some kind of science to get into a professional school?

 Yes.
 Here’s the contact information for the biggest ones:

 - Nursing: Academic Advising Center Academic Advising (801-581-8146) does most of the general advising for students interested in Nursing.
-Students who are interested in the U of U Nursing program is recommended to attend information sessions about their program prior to meet with an advisor at College of Nursing.
+Students who are interested in the U of U Nursing program are recommended to attend information sessions about their program prior to meeting with an advisor at the College of Nursing.